OSAS/community-website/source/home/index.markdown

 wordpress_id: 41
 ---

-Red Hat's mission is to be the catalyst in communities of customers, contributors, and partners creating better technology the open source way.
+Red Hat's mission is to be the catalyst in communities of customers, contributors, and partners creating better technology (the open source way)[http://theopensourceway.org].